If you struggle with what to write in a thank you card, this super easy trick for thank you notes will make writing a thank you card a cinch!

 But this little trick suddenly made writing a thank-you card so easy for me.

 What to Write in a Thank You Card

 Instead of jumping right into the thank-you, you start with something else like “It was so fun to celebrate my birthday with both of you last week.
 Spending time with you, especially on a special occasion, is such a treat.”

 And then, with two sentences already down, you can transition to, “Thank you so much for your thoughtful gift of that gorgeous shirt.
 You never fail to pick out something that I’ll enjoy, and I so appreciate your generosity in this case and in so many others.
 I’m already looking forward to getting together again.
 Love, Janssen.”

-It feels so much less formulaic to me and is so much easier for me to write.
-I don’t know what it is about that trick, but I’m seriously indebted for life to Emily for suggesting this.
+It feels so much less formulaic to me and is so much easier for me to write really sincere thank you notes.
+I don’t know what it is about this trick for what to write in a thank you card, but I’m seriously indebted for life to Emily for suggesting this.

 Now if there was just a trick for actually addressing and stamping your thank you cards too. . . .